 Internet Explorer 10 supports CSS3 transitions, as defined in the CSS Transitions Module Level 3 specification.
 Transitions enable you to create simple animations by smoothly changing CSS property values over a specified duration of time.
 For instance, you could vary the size and color of an object over a period of 10 seconds.
 What you might have previously accomplished using a complicated combination of CSS and JavaScript, you can now do using just CSS.

-For more detailed information about CSS3 transitions, see Transitions.
+For more detailed info, see Transitions.

 Scrolling and zooming with touch

 Two key components of touch interactions are scrolling (or panning) and zooming.
-Touch-enabled webpages and applications use scrolling and zooming to enable users to access more content, move through items in a list, view more detail in a photo, and much more.
+Touch-enabled webpages and apps use scrolling and zooming to enable users to access more content, move through items in a list, view more detail in a photo, and much more.

 Scrolling and zooming views are a quintessential experience when it comes to touch.
 Users base their first opinions of a touch-optimized webpage depending on what happens when they first touch the screen and slide their fingers across.
 Keeping this in mind, there are many details and nuances to get right to provide a great experience.
 General interactions that users expect to “just work” include scrolling, zooming, inertia, “bouncing” when a boundary is hit, nested scrolling or zooming areas, scrolling or zooming snap points, and integrated controls.